 In Cyprus, you will experience a distinct lack of use of turn signals to indicate, where the driver intends to go.
 This applies to both changing lanes on the highway as well as in any other traffic situations and turns.
 It can potentially be very dangerous, but now you are aware of it and will be able to avoid any potentially dangerous situations.

 However, if the turn signal is on, it doesn’t always mean that your fellow driver is planning to turn in the indicated direction.
 It might just as well be because he or she has forgotten to turn it off.

 Funny comment on use of indicators in Cyprus

 It is none of your business where I am going

 Everywhere is a parking spot

-As in the rest of Europe, double lined road markings means that it is illegal to stop or park here.
+As in the rest of Europe, double lined road markings mean that it is illegal to stop or park here.
 That is technically also the situation, but as mentioned elsewhere in this article, some of the rules are often interpreted as guidelines.

-The unofficial rule in Cyprus is that if there a space is not occupied by another car, it is a potential parking spot.
+The unofficial rule in Cyprus is that if their space is not occupied by another car, it is a potential parking spot.
 Sometimes the police will hand out fines for illegal parking, but it is rarely seen so there is no real preventive effect of the parking fines.
 This is changing and the police are more active these days.